Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 ## 5. Ask the Community for Help

 If none of the above steps seem to help, you can ask the community.
 Sometimes, someone else has encountered a similar problem and might be able to help you.
-The community is active both on [Discord](https://discord.gg/PcfS3DM9Xj) and on the [Zettlr subreddit](https://www.reddit.com/r/Zettlr).
+The community is active both on [Discord](https://go.zettlr.com/discord) and on the [Zettlr subreddit](https://www.reddit.com/r/Zettlr).

 ## 6. Open a GitHub Issue

 If the community couldn't help you, or if it seems to be an actual bug, please open an issue on GitHub.
 Make sure to include as much information as possible so that we can quickly address the issue.
+[Click here to open the form](https://github.com/Zettlr/Zettlr/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml) (GitHub account required).
+The form will ask the most important questions up front.

+Make sure to include:

+* A concise description of what happens, and what you expect to happen
+* How can you trigger this issue?
+Be precise here so that we can reproduce the issue on our side
+* Include screenshots or entire screencasts to demonstrate the issue.
+Very often, images "say more than a thousand words."
+* Also provide log entries.
+You can find the logs by enabling the debug mode, then selecting "Develop" &rarr; "Open logs"

 !!! note

     If you open an issue on GitHub, make sure you receive notifications.
-We have follow-up questions almost always regarding your issue.
+We usually have follow-up questions regarding your issue.
 The faster you respond, the faster we can fix your issue.
 If no one responds to your issue, this might indicate that we are not sure how to help you.
 In this case, it might help to rephrase the issue or add additional information.

 ## 7. Revert to a previous version

 Sometimes, an issue can hinder your productivity.
 Some users decide to revert to a previous version until we are able to fix the issue.
-We do not recommend this, as it can cause a host of other problems, so apply your judgment.
+We do not recommend this, as it can cause a host of other problems, so do this at your own risk.

 !!! warning